kvz/bash3boilerplate/FAQ.md

 The rest is dark magic from which you should probably steer clear. : )

 Any changes should be proposed as PRs.
-Anything added to `master` is automatically deployed using a combination of Travis CI and GitHub Pages.
+Anything added to `master` is automatically deployed using a combination of GitHub Actions and Pages.

 ## You are saying you are portable, but why won't b3bp code run in dash / busybox / posh / ksh / mksh / zsh?